March 8, 2018

 Don Chadwick on 50 Years of NeoCon

-On the occasion of NeoCon's 50th edition, Chadwick reflects on his career and the design industry's evolution.
+On the occasion of NeoCon’s 50th Anniversary, Chadwick reflects on his career and the design industry’s evolution.

 At age 82, the veteran furniture designer Don Chadwick still attends NeoCon—he was at the Mart last year to mark the launch of the new and improved Herman Miller Aeron chair, which he first designed in 1994.
 On the occasion of NeoCon’s 50th edition, Chadwick spoke to Metropolis about his favorite product to be released at NeoCon, how product releases have changed over the years, and what he thinks should be the goals for product designers today.
 The following as-told-to text was reported by Avinash Rajagopal.

 My first NeoCon was in 1974—that’s when Herman Miller introduced the modular seating.
 It was very exciting for me because this was the first major product I had done for Herman Miller.
 And they were very generous in the way they showed it in their showroom at the time.